penny-university/penny_university/docs/development_environment.md

         * channel:history
         * channels:read
         * groups:read
-* Under "Event Subscriptions">"Subscribe to events on behalf of users" add event names `member_joined_channel` and `message.channels`
+* Under "Event Subscriptions">set the request URL to "https://penny-<your_name>.herokuapp.com/bot/hook/"> "Subscribe to events on behalf of users" add event names `member_joined_channel` and `message.channels`
 * Install the bot in your App.
+You an pick any channel in the window that comes up after you install.
 (Note that if you have problems with auth scopes, you'll likely need to reinstall.)
-* Stick the "Bot User OAuth Access Token" into your Heroku config.
+* Stick the "Bot User OAuth Access Token" into your Heroku config in your terminal.
 You can do `heroku config:set SLACK_API_KEY=<your-key>` if you want to avoid using nano again.
 * Set up slack callback hook URLs to point to Heroku QA
     * Subscribe to messages in public channels:
         * Make your Heroku app is awake (e.g. visit the home page) because the server will be expected to respond to a request from Slack.
-        * In the "Event Subscriptions" tab set the request URL to "https://penny-<your_name>.herokuapp.com/bot/hook/".
         * Make sure that it says that the request is "Verified".
 (It will be verified if the Heroku app responds to a test request.
 It is set up to do so.)
     * Create bot command:
         * In the "Slash Commands" section create a command called `/penny`.